 You would find them on the street in simple little places . . .

 And in the cities too . . . these are part of the Field of Remembrance, a small graveyard set up each year next to Westminster Abbey in London.

 And there are remembrances in every small town . . .

-We had just come walking back to the High Street from the Castle (staying in the Bear Hotel ~ some parts of it 900 years old, you can see it on the right), and didn’t know what was going on when we saw a crowd had gathered, families, babies, and dogs, people of all ages, clergy and soldiers too.
-It was 11 am on Remembrance Sunday, and the village had stopped to honor Armistice Day as they had done for 95 years, for all those who served and died in war since then ~ this quiet remembrance was happening in every small and big town in England at this same moment.
+We came upon this solemn scene by happy accident.
+We were just walking back to the High Street after visiting Blenheim Castle (we stayed at the Bear Hotel ~ some parts of it 900 years old, you can see it in the video on the right), and didn’t know what was going on when we saw a crowd had gathered, families, babies, and dogs, people of all ages, clergy and soldiers too.
+It was 11 am on Remembrance Sunday, and the village had stopped to honor Armistice Day as they had done for 95 years, for all those who served and died in war ~ we learned that this quiet remembrance happened in every small and big town in England at this same moment every year, the 11th hour, of the 11th day, of the 11th month.
 MUSICA.

-When we found Bladon, we fretted about leaving our car parked halfway in the street that was only a bit more than one car wide, but it was the best we could do and still be in the town.
-How they could have had a state burial for one of the most famous people in the world in this teeny place with zero parking lots is a mystery.
-But look at that beautiful house.
+When we found the tiny village of Bladon, we fretted about leaving our car parked halfway in the narrow street, only a bit more than one car wide, but it was the best we could do and still be in the town.
+How they could have had a state burial for one of the most famous people in the world in this teeny place with zero parking is a mystery.
+But look at that beautiful stone house.
 See the roof line, all curvy and crunchy from age?
-It’s a miracle that they managed to hold onto the beauty of the architecture as times changed and such things as bathrooms and electricity were invented ~ how they did it is beyond me, but they did!
+I always stop to marvel that they kept the beauty and history of what came before as times changed and such things as bathrooms and electricity were invented ~ how they did it is beyond me, but they did!

 Nothing in the town had changed since the day the Prime Minister was laid to rest, except the people.
 The generations have turned over more than once.

-We walked through the quiet streets of the village looking for the church listening to the birds singing . . .
+We walked through the quiet, echoing streets of the village looking for the church listening to the birds singing . . .

 . . . enjoying cottages and curtains . . .